cosmostake/contributions/README.md

 ![GITHUB LOGO](https://user-images.githubusercontent.com/86729290/196029540-c5cd7c45-9407-4ccd-b925-faa8ac522712.png)

-COSMØSTAKE contributions to the Networks

-COSMØSTAKE validator not only provide security to the Networks, but also contribute for the development of the Networks and Community
+COSMØSTAKE contributions to the Networks, but also contribute for the development of the Networks and Community.

 Here is the list of our contributions to: